 After conversion, QuickBooks Online keeps your sub-account hierarchy.
 However, it also uses an additional level of account typing called "Detail Type."
-Detail types allow you to be more specific with your account organization.
+Detail types allow you to be more specific with your account organisation.
 For example, expense accounts can have a number of detail types, such as Advertising, Supplies and Materials, Legal Fees, and so on.

 The conversion process assigns detail types to accounts where the detail is obvious (e.g. Undeposited Funds).
-For accounts where it isn’t clear what the detail type should be (majority of accounts are like this), the conversion process assigns a generic detail type, such as Other Miscellaneous Income.
+For accounts where it isn’t clear what the detail type should be (a majority of accounts are like this), the conversion process assigns a generic detail type, such as Other Miscellaneous Income.
 You can correct this later.